 It’s a sentiment echoed by colleague Jackie.
-Jackie works in A&E in a mental health Rapid Assessment, Interface and Discharge (RAID) team.
-She moved to an ensuite room at our key worker accommodation a few years ago.
+Jackie works in A&E in a mental health Rapid Assessment, Interface and Discharge (RAID) team, and she has an en-suite room in our key worker accommodation.

 She said: “I find the accommodation office staff very helpful at all times, they’re always friendly and attentive.
 I work a lot of out-of-hours shifts and have never felt unsafe returning home.
 I'm happy in my accommodation and it’s been well maintained over the years.”